ckeditor-for-wordpress/ckeditor-for-wordpress/readme.txt

 == Changelog ==

+= V3.6.2.4 DEV - 06.12.2011 =

+ * Fix problem with loading CKEditor inside element with id 'content' which is not textarea.

 = V3.6.2.3 - 01.12.2011 =

  * This version of CKEditor for WordPress was released due to some issues with upgrading the plugin to version 3.6.2.2.
 The problem is now fixed.